 The development of stratospheric aerosol models has been fostered by the recent development of global tropospheric aerosol models in the framework of the "Aerosol Comparisons between Observations and Models" (AeroCOM) project, an international science initiative on aerosol and climate [Kinne et al., 2006; Textor et al., 2006].
-Many of the state-of-the-art global three-dimensional chemistry-climate models, with stratospheric aerosol models, calculate not only aerosol microphysical processes online but also account for the aerosol-radiation and/or aerosol-chemistry interactions consistent with simulated global variations in particle size distribution.
+Many of the state-of-the-art global three-dimensional chemistry-climate models, with stratospheric aerosol models, calculate not only aerosol microphysical processes online, but also account for the aerosol-radiation and/or aerosol-chemistry interactions consistent with simulated global variations in particle size distribution.
 These models have great potential to reliably simulate the impact of stratospheric aerosol on atmospheric circulation and composition, as well as on radiative forcing and climate.

 Different methods are used to incorporate stratospheric aerosol into global circulation models.
-The massonly (bulk) approach [Takigawa et al., 2002; Aquila et al., 2012], where the total sulfate mass is a prognostic variable and a typical stratospheric aerosol size distribution is assumed for the calculation of size dependent processes such as sedimentation, coagulation, and radiative anomalies, is the simplest way to calculate the stratospheric aerosol distribution interactively.
+The mass-only (bulk) approach [Takigawa et al., 2002; Aquila et al., 2012], where the total sulfate mass is a prognostic variable and a typical stratospheric aerosol size distribution is assumed for the calculation of size dependent processes (e.g., sedimentation, coagulation, radiative anomalies), is the simplest way to calculate the stratospheric aerosol distribution interactively.
 More sophisticated are size-segregated approaches, two of which are most widely used.
-One is the modal approach, where one or more lognormal size distributions are applied to prescribe the aerosol size distribution [Niemeier et al., 2009; Brühl et al., 2012], and the other is the sectional or bin model approach [e.g, English et al., 2013], where the particle size distribution is broken
+One is the modal approach, where one or more lognormal size distributions are applied to prescribe the aerosol size distribution [Niemeier et al., 2009; Brühl et al., 2012], and the other the sectional or bin model approach [e.g, English et al., 2013], where the particle size distribution is broken into size sections (bins).
+The width and number of the size bins are dependent on the specific model configuration.